 Quite often confusion is caused by sliding between the two meanings.
-The Ricardian Socialists hardly expected some other party to pay for all the input liabilities and then for Labor to get the "whole product" in the naive sense of only Q. Thus with just a bit of sympathetic interpretation, one can read the technical sense back into the Ricardian Socialists' slogan of "Labour's Right to the Whole Product."
-Yet critics, ranging from Marx to Samuelson, choose to interpret the slogan only in the naive sense and then criticize its alleged naivetŽ.
+The Ricardian socialists hardly expected some other party to pay for all the input liabilities and then for Labor to get the "whole product" in the naive sense of only Q. Thus with just a bit of sympathetic interpretation, one can read the technical sense back into the Ricardian socialists' slogan of "Labour's Right to the Whole Product."
+Yet critics, ranging from Marx to Samuelson, choose to interpret the slogan only in the naive sense and then criticize its alleged naiveté.

 These criticisms of LTP also fail to appreciate that the input-liabilities are incommensurate with the produced outputs; the liabilities for the used-up inputs does not cancel some of the ownership of the positive product.
-If the workers in a labor-managed firm used up 18 gizmos to product 27 widgets, they would appropriate
+If the workers in a labor-managed firm used up 18 gizmos to product 27 widgets, they would appropriate gizmos.
+One cannot cancel the gizmos against part of the widgets.

-Labor's product =
+Labor's product = (27 widgets, -18 gizmos, 0)

-$$(27 \text{ widgets}, -18 \text{ gizmos}, 0)$$

-.